codefresh-io/docs.codefresh.io/_docs/dashboards/images.md

 ## Access the Images dashboard

-There are several ways to get to the

 * In the Codefresh UI, from Artifacts in the sidebar, select [Images](https://g.codefresh.io/2.0/images){:target="\_blank"}.

-Image views to show three levels of data:
+Image views to show multiple levels of data:

 1. Repository and application deployment
 1. Tags
 1. Summary with metadata and binary information
+1. Dockerfile info
+1. Layers

 ## Filters for Image views
 As with any resource in Codefresh, the Images dashboard supports filters that allow you focus on the data that's important to you.